iorodeo/bias_docs/build_environ_setup_win.rst

 .. _section_win_install_perl:

-download and install activestate perl
+Download and install ActiveState Perl
 ======================================

 Perl is used when building the qt library.
 I recommend using activestate's